3-2-2033..If you think that Salt Water in Fiberglass Swimming pools is Chlorine Free....--

 create Chlorine from Salt!

-Salt generators for Latham fiberglass inground swimming pools basically produce chlorine from salt.
+Salt generators for Thursday fiberglass inground fiberglass swimming pools basically produce chlorine from salt.
 Salt is sodium/chloride.
 A salt generator uses between 500 to 1500 watts of A/C power to split the salt crystal.
 The energy consumption is like running a hair dryer for 8 to 12 hours.
-The result of this process is a sodium based Thursday fiberglass pool (salt water) and chloride.
+The result of this process is a sodium based Thursday fiberglass swimming pool (salt water) and chloride.

 Chloride is the gaseous form of Chlorine (the liquid).
 Since Chloride is the gaseous form of Chlorine (the liquid) it wants to evaporate out.
 You need the add water stabilizer to keep the chloride in the fiberglass swimming pool to sanitize.
 The only water stabilizer you can use is "Cyanuric acid" which is chemically similar to Cyanide.